darwins-challenge/fly-me-to-the-moon/manuscript/Darwin.md

 b.
 Everything before cut-point of B followed by everything after cut-point of A.

 ### Evolve
+Evolution is the culmination of our hard work.
+This ties in all the ingredients we have been exploring.
+The gist of evolution is

+1. Generate a random population.
+2. Until you are satisfied repeat.
+3. Create a successor population.

+A succession can be made in a number of ways, but variations do not seem to change the overall effect.
+Below we list some characteristic steps.

+1. Determine the fitness of the individuals in the generation.
+2. Pass top individuals directly into the next generation.
+3. Repeat until population is big enough

+a.
+Cross two parents and add children to the population.
+b.
+Mutate an individual and add to the population.
+c.
+A combination of the above.

 ## Exercises
 1. Implement a RandomDecision.
 I.e. implement the trait `MutateDecision` by